-The team also explored alternate approaches to educating young people with medical needs and are piloting the use of AV1 telepresence robots and online learning.
+The team also explored alternate approaches to educating young people with medical needs and are piloting the use of AV1 telepresence palets and round in learning.
 The team has also worked with the Education Psychology service to develop an early intervention screening tool to help identify when a young person's health needs may be impacting on school attendance.